dbpunk-labs/db3/README.md

    Currently, decentralization means bad performance but db3 is trying to make a big improvement in performance

 	* [Merkdb](https://github.com/dbpunk-labs/db3/issues/100) is the storage engine of db3 network and it not only has high performance but also the fast-proof generation
-	* Geo distribution, the nodes in every storage shard are geo-distributed and the clients can execute querys against the nearest storage node
+	* Geo distribution, the nodes in every storage shard are geo-distributed and the clients can execute queries against the nearest storage node

     * [Query session](./docs/query.md), the first decentralized query protocol to resolve performance and incentive perfectly